IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 Instead of just reusing a package-provided action as-is you can also view its code (which you may want to use as a basis for your own action).

-Let’s review the code of the `curl` action.
+Let's review the code of the `curl` action.
 Hence, navigate back to the catalog (to do so you probably want to click the `Close` button to close the invocation console) and click the `Samples` package again.
 This time select the `curl` action and read the description to understand its purpose.
-Next, click the `View Source` button to (re)view and understand the action’s code.
+Next, click the `View Source` button to (re)view and understand the action's code.

 At this point feel free play with the other packages being available.

 ### Sequencing actions

-Next, let’s visually model a simple sequence similar to the one we have created earlier when having used the CLI.
+Next, let's visually model a simple sequence similar to the one we have created earlier when having used the CLI.
-Therefore, let’s first create a very simple action (name it echo) the same way you learned to create actions before (snippet 10):
+Therefore, let's first create a very simple action (name it echo) the same way you learned to create actions before (snippet 10):

 ```javascript
 function main(msg) {